 Make your own:

 Kydex is popular in part because you can buy a simple kit and make your own sheath at home.
 You wrap heated Kydex around the knife, hold/press until it cools, and you’re done.
 It’s easy to assume that DIY methods create sheaths that are less-awesome than the off-the-shelf models, but in reality we’ve found that it’s not hard or expensive to make a DIY Kydex sheath that compares favorably with an off-the-shelf sheath, so it’s simply a matter of choice.

 Great for the F1:

-DLT Fallkniven F1 Kydex Sheath
+Armatus Fallkniven F1 Kydex Sheath

 Many people who buy our top choice knife, the Fallkniven F1, replace the factory sheath with a more durable leather or Kydex sheath.
 It’s such a popular knife that you’ll find a wide range of options, including many custom leather craftsmen who aren’t easy to find online.
 For example, you can email JRE Industries and they’ll take good care of you — they even made our 2018 Christmas prepper gift guide — or pick from this list of Patriot Leather designs.

 Sticking with our recommended Kydex material, Armatus offers a $50 Fallkniven F1 Sheath in a variety of colors.
 This fully ambidextrous sheath also includes a pair of laminated nylon soft loop with mil-spec Pull-the-Dot™ snaps.